 Consult with parents, school districts, school building administration and staff, etc.

 My Consulting and Advocacy grew out of two grass root parent support groups I created and facilitated.
 Both groups grew to become a self-sustaining entity.
 I provided to parents the information and resources I acquired and studied over time regarding the exceptional and gifted educational needs of children.

 My consultation was sought out by parents for their child's individual needs, and by community entities for assistance in their operations.
 I have worked very close with all levels of education from Superintendents to teaching staff.
 I have been a member of several School District advisory committees for Special Education, as well as a committee member for General Education, Policy review and District Strategic Planning for Special education.
 I am also an appointed member of the Colorado Special Education Advisory Committee (CSEAC).

 I consult in person, via telephone/video conferencing in several areas, to include; IEP Process/Content, Measurable Goals, Progress Monitoring, Data Collection, Service Provision, Behavior Plans, Evaluations and Eligibility Reports, Resources, Creative Problem Solving and Executive Function.

 Negotiation, Parent/School Relations, Leadership, Creative Problem Solving, IEP Processes, Data Collection, Progress Monitoring, Etc.

 My Public Speaking and Training grew out of the support groups I developed, in which I spoke to parents about the importance of participation in their child's education and educating themselves on the laws that support their child's exceptional needs.
 From my group interaction, word spread to educational entities, community organizations and other parent groups.

 I receive invitations to speak to educators, leaders and parents alike about support groups, ways to assist/support families and children at school and home, and the importance of parental and leadership involvement in the education of children with special needs.

-Areas of public speak include; Training, Negotiation, Parent/School Relations, Support Group Topics, Development of Support Groups, Leadership, Creative Problem Solving, Data Collection, Tools for Home Use.
+Areas of public speak include; Negotiation, Parent/School Relations, IEP Process, Development of Support Groups/Topics, Leadership, Creative Problem Solving, Data Collection, Executive Function.